Tracking Organic, SMS and Social Visitors – Advanced Guide

-HYROS will then create a source named “pinterest” and being attributing clicks and sales to it.
+HYROS will then create a source based on the name you used in that parameter and begin attributing clicks and sales to it.

 To track specific traffic sources just change the text that comes after “=”

-.
-This will create a source automatically named “pinterestpost1”.
+For example www.hyros.com?el=pinterestpost1.
+This will create a source automatically named “@pinterestpost1”.

 For example, if you create 3 sources using this method such as “pinterestpost1”, “pinterestpost2” and “pinterestpost3” then when you load up a report you will be able to see how much traffic is coming in via each post.
-This can be useful for tracking the performance of individual sources.
+This can be useful for tracking the performance of individual links and pages.

 Organizing Your Organic Sources